textmate/textmate/README.md

 ### Clang 3.2

 The version of clang included with Xcode 4.x is not recent enough to build the [Cap’n proto][capnp] library so you need to manually install a newer version of clang.
 See [Cap’n proto][capnp] install instructions.

+To build TextMate with this version of clang you will need to symlink the `arclite` stuff:

+    ln -s /usr/lib/arc ~/clang-3.2/lib/arc

+Also, to make TextMate use this version of clang, you must set `CC` and `CXX` when calling `./configure`, e.g.:

+    CC=$HOME/clang-3.2/bin/clang CXX=$HOME/clang-3.2/bin/clang++ ./configure

 ### OS X 10.7 (Lion)